thegetty/artistryinbronze/content/conservation-and-analysis/45-gansicke.md

 The interior bone resonators, bulbs, and reed holder fragments could now be handled fairly safely.
 Viewed against a cleaner background, many fragments now begged to be joined.[^14] The bone parts, especially, exhibit specific shapes, textures, and sometimes incised surface decorations, all of which greatly helped to identify joins.
 The green stain observed on many parts and of varying hues was caused by contact with copper tubes in burial, and not by an original dye, as previous researchers had assumed.
 Many of the bulbs carried decorative silver sleeves, now mineralized to a brown, warty appearance.

 The outer bronze sleeves and tubes were far more difficult to join.
 The thin walls of the heavily corroded, and sometimes also mineralized, metal have occasionally warped, complicating the reconstruction of the original forms.
-The thin-walled copper alloy tubes, however, also show distinctive patterns, related to the taphonomic micro-conditions that surrounded them.
+The thin-walled copper alloy tubes, however, also show distinctive corrosion patterns, related to the burial environment and its variable micro-conditions.
 These features occasionally allow identification of pieces that belong to one tube, but may more often help corroborating hypotheses built on different grounds.
 Many pipes consisted of numerous short bronze tubes, joined with socket-and-tenon joins of the inner bone lining.
 In cases where the bone lining was separated from the metal tubes, joining of tube sections based on the material evidence alone was almost impossible.

 The wood is so fragile that for the time being any manipulation of it is avoided.